 - Shrinking Phase: Existing locks may be released but no new locks can be acquired.

-Note – If lock conversion is allowed, then upgrading of lock( from S(a) to X(a) ) is allowed in Growing Phase and downgrading of lock (from X(a) to S(a)) must be done in shrinking phase.
+Note – If lock conversion is allowed, then upgrading of lock( from S(a) to X(a) ) is allowed in the Growing Phase, and downgrading of lock (from X(a) to S(a)) must be done in shrinking phase.

 Let’s see a transaction implementing 2-PL.

-This is just a skeleton transaction which shows how unlocking and locking works with 2-PL.
+This is just a skeleton transaction that shows how unlocking and locking work with 2-PL.
 Note for: